Data Integration with Google BigQuery

 If you’re ready to start using BigQuery to analyze your data, you’ll need to identify each application, platform, or service from which you want to move your data.
 For many companies, this is the primary challenge to using BigQuery.

 For data that’s stored in sources other than Google, a data integration platform can automate and speed up the extraction, cleansing, and migration processes.
 With over 900 connectors, Talend Cloud Integration Platform combines and unifies multiple types of data from a variety of sources for use with Google Cloud Storage and BigQuery.
-Download a free trial of Talend Cloud Integration Platform and see how easy it can be to go from zero to BigQuery in no time.
+Start your free trial of Talend Cloud and see how easy it can be to go from zero to BigQuery in no time.

 Ready to get started with Talend?